ITMO-NSS-team/FEDOT.Miscellaneous/fedot/algorithm-chains.md

-## Description of the algorithm for creation of ML-model chains
+## Description of the algorithm for creation of machine learning models' chains

 ## Purpose of the algorithm
 Creation of a chain of machine learning (ML) models to solve application tasks.